merc1er/bitcoinpython/README.md

 # BitcoinPy: Bitcoin Cash Python library

-Forked from Ofek's Bit and Teran McKinney's BitCash.
+Forked from Ofek's Bit and Teran McKinney's bitcash.

 #### BitcoinPy is so easy to use, in fact, you can do this: